MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Get-MgSecurityAttackSimulationAutomation.md

 Get an attack simulation automation for a tenant.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaSecurityAttackSimulationAutomation](/powershell/module/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityAttackSimulationAutomation?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)